Morgan Freeman: Political activism

 During the 2008 presidential election, Freeman endorsed Barack Obama's presidential bid, although he said he would not join Obama's campaign.
 He provided the voice of the narrator for Disney World's The Hall of Presidents when Obama was added to the exhibit, and when The Hall of Presidents re-opened on July 4, 2009, at Walt Disney World Resort in Orlando, Florida.
 On day four of the 2016 Democratic National Convention, Freeman provided the voiceover for the video introduction of Democratic presidential candidate Hillary Clinton.
 On September 19, 2017, Freeman appeared in a video by the Committee to Investigate Russia group, in which he declared "we [United States] are at war" and accusing Russia of "launching cyber attacks and spreading false information".
+Freeman also endorsed his friend Bill Luckett, who unsuccessfully ran for Governor of Mississippi in 2011.

-In June 2021, he donated $1 million along with University of Mississippi Professor Linda Keena to the university in order to establish the Center for Evidence-Based Policing and Reform.
+In June 2021, he and Linda Keena, a professor at the University of Mississippi, donated $1 million to the university, establishing the Center for Evidence-Based Policing and Reform.

 Business ventures

 In 1997, Freeman and business partner Lori McCreary founded Revelations Entertainment, a film production company.
 They also founded ClickStar in 2006, a film download company, with investment from Intel Corporation.
 ClickStar ceased operations in 2008.
-Freeman owns and operates Ground Zero, a blues club in Clarksdale, Mississippi, and is the former co-owner of Madidi, a fine dining restaurant in the same city.
+Freeman owns and operates Ground Zero, a blues club in Clarksdale, Mississippi; he is the former co-owner of Madidi, a fine dining restaurant in the same city.

 Personal life

+Marriage and family

-Freeman was married to Jeanette Adair Bradshaw from October 22, 1967, until November 18, 1979, and subsequently married Myrna Colley-Lee on June 16, 1984.
-The couple separated in December 2007 and divorced on September 15, 2010.
+Freeman was married to Jeanette Adair Bradshaw from October 22, 1967, until November 18, 1979.
+He married Myrna Colley-Lee on June 16, 1984, the couple separated in December 2007 and divorced on September 15, 2010.
 Freeman has four children: Alfonso, Deena, Morgana, and Saifoulaye.
 Freeman and Colley-Lee also raised Freeman's step-granddaughter from his first marriage, E'dena Hines.
 On August 16, 2015, 33-year-old Hines was murdered in New York City.

+Interests

 Freeman resides in Charleston, Mississippi, and maintains a home in New York City.
-He earned a private pilot's license at age 65 and owns or has owned at least three private aircraft, including both a Cessna Citation 501 and Cessna 414, and an Emivest SJ30.
+He earned a private pilot's license at the age of 65 and owns—or has owned—at least three private aircraft, including both a Cessna Citation 501 and Cessna 414 as well as an Emivest SJ30.

+In December 2010, Freeman joined former President Bill Clinton, president of the United States Soccer Federation Sunil Gulati, and soccer player Landon Donovan in Zurich for a presentation to bid for the U.S. hosting rights for the 2022 FIFA World Cup.
+Freeman's favorite film that he did not work on is Moulin Rouge!.
+He later reaffirmed this during his tribute speech at Nicole Kidman's AFI Life Achievement Award ceremony.